-The reference temperature sites are surrounded by the cities of Roseburg, Eugene, and Medford in Western and Southwestern Oregon; therefore, the temperature patterns and extremes at these sites follow those of these three cities (Tables 1, 2, and 3 and NWS, 2018a and 2018b, and Iowa State University of Science and Technology, 2018).
-Also, while the study sites do not have headwaters in the snow zone, they do in the transient snow zone and flows are not typically impacted by the snowpack.
+The reference temperature sites are surrounded by the cities of Roseburg, Eugene, and Medford in Western and Southwestern Oregon; therefore, the temperature patterns and extremes at these sites follow those of these three cities (Tables 1, 2, and 3 and NWS, 2019a and 2019b, and Iowa State University of Science and Technology, 2019).
+In addition, while the study sites do not have headwaters in the snow zone, their headwaters are in the transient snow zone and flows are not typically impacted by the snowpack.